uwctri/SchedulingCalendar/readme.md

 ## Running locally

-If you don't have NPM install nodist and use it to setup the latest npm version
+If you don't have NPM install NVM and use it to setup the latest npm version

 ```
 nvm install 21.7.0